Professional Liability Insurance

-When an individual separates from employment, depending on the scope of the policy, he or she should remain covered under the employer’s policy for services provided during the employment period, as long as the employer or facility remains in operation and renews coverage.
-An Extended Reporting Period or “tail” coverage is generally not provided to departing employees.
+When an individual separates from employment, depending on the scope of the policy, they should remain covered under the employer’s policy for services provided during the employment period, as long as the employer or facility remains in operation and renews coverage.
+An extended reporting period (ERP) or “tail” coverage is generally not provided to departing employees.
 Without one, any claim filed against you for work conducted during your years of employment could be financially devastating to you.
-Again, it is wise to know the coverage and limitations of an employer’s malpractice insurance policy.
+Again, it is wise to know the coverage and limitations of an employer’s professional liability insurance policy.

 - Choose the coverage amount that matches your level of risk.
 Today most practitioners purchase $1 million per incident and $3 million per policy period; that is, the policy will pay a maximum of $1 million for a single incident and up to $3 million for the year the policy is in force.
 If you’re practicing in a professional area with a higher probability of suits or complaints (with at-risk patients, for example), consider purchasing higher limits.
 You may also want to consider higher limits if you practice in a volatile legal environment-one where high jury verdicts make national news.
 Also, make sure the policy includes coverage for licensing board complaints and Medicare/Medicaid investigations.